Austin4705/AutomatedTransferStation/readme.md

 [Add your license information here]

 ## TODO and BUGS
-    -Get the program controlling the transfer station -Get image container
-    -Get the flake hunting algorithm working
+    -Get the program controlling the other transfer station -Get the flake hunting algorithm working

     -flake hunting poll without button
-    -Get position to auto initilize
+    -Get position to auto initalize
-    -Kill all tasks program

-    -button to auto scan and draw
     -log is broken
-    -get image containers fully working
     -get re-localization feature working
     -get upstairs transfer station working
 ## Done:
-    -Parse the json on the server side, start up a extraneous thread that runs the transfer program and then closes
     - Fix bug with commands and such not sending properly from the queue (seems to be working?)
+    - Add button to auto scan and draw flakes